 Asem – Magician

-After enduring years in musical obscurity, enigmatic Ghanaian rapper Asem looks to cement his comeback with newly released “Magician”.
-On the trap-influenced joint we get a nostalgic taste of the wordsmith’s trademark braggadocio fueled rap style, that once made him the most sought after rapper on the scene.
+After enduring years in musical obscurity, enigmatic Ghanaian rapper Asem looks to cement his comeback with the newly released “Magician”.
+On the trap-influenced joint, we get a nostalgic taste of the wordsmith’s trademark braggadocio-fueled rap style, that once made him the most sought-after rapper on the scene.
 “Magician” is a precursor to Asem’s long-awaited “Weather Channel” LP.

 Obibini – Get A Life

-Highly rated Ghanaian rapper Obibini comes through with newly released hip-hop tune titled “Get A Life”.
-On the the hard-hitting rap joint, the Zylofon Media signed rapper admonishes his peers to quit faking lavish lifestyles on social media and get a real life!
+Highly rated Ghanaian rapper Obibini comes through with a newly released hip-hop tune titled “Get A Life”.
+On the hard-hitting rap joint, the Zylofon Media signed rapper admonishes his peers to quit faking lavish lifestyles on social media and get a real-life!
 Watch the viral video below.